 Opioid addiction is one of the most severe issues facing people all across the United States.
 This issue affects hundreds of thousands of people across all ages, races, and genders.
 It’s an incredibly serious issue and one that is very difficult to face.

 This is a very tough kind of addiction.
 It’s hard to know how to detox your body from prescription drugs when this kind of addiction literally reshapes your brain.
 The withdrawal symptoms alone can be quite harrowing.

-There are steps those struggling can take to help battle their addiction.
+There are steps those struggling can take to that can take to battle their addiction, such as seeking help from professional treatment centers.
 Read on, and we’ll walk you through what you need to know.

 1. Seek Help

 If you’re struggling with a hydrocodone addiction or any type of opioid-related issue, the best thing you can do is look for help.
 This kind of addiction can be staggeringly difficult to try and work through all on your own.

 It can be as simple as reaching out to your closest friends and loved ones and letting them know what’s going on.
 Having a support system to lean on can mean the world and change the way you approach your addiction.

 These close people in your life can help find a treatment center that will work for you, your life, and your goals.
 Having people to lean on can be the true first major step towards recovery.
 You can’t fix a problem without acknowledging it.